Supporting documentation in case of illness or special circumstances

 The statement must be from an independent third party, i.e. not a family member or someone close to you, who has a direct interest in the matter.

 Submitting supporting documentation

 The documents will be treated confidentially.
-The only individual authorized to view them is the student counselor.
-Supporting documents should only be submitted to student counselors, not to lecturers or to members of the Examining Board.
+The only individual authorized to view them is the dean of students.
+Supporting documents should only be submitted to the deans of students, not to lecturers or to members of the Examination Board.